practicingruby/practicing-ruby-paid/posts/v8/elevator.md

+> Write article like a good piece of journalism or in-depth story telling
+> with technical details and code as supporting materials, moreso than a
+> dry technical analysis.
+Ideally we'll seamlessly blend human-centric
+> anecdotes with some hard math/code, in the way that a good book like
+> GEB might.

 # FUNDAMENTAL ASSUMPTIONS:
  > No *external, human visible* changes to existing elevator interface
  > No expensive or complex monitoring systems (simple weight sensors OK, and similar)